 - Agree on confidentiality.

-- Tell your partner about and show appreciation for behaviors and actions you do love.
-“I really love it when you…”
+- Tell your partner about, and show appreciation for, behaviors and actions you enjoy.

-- Respect differences in sexual interests; you do not need to agree to do any particular activity, but do not automatically disregard preferences.
+- Respect differences in sexual interests.
+You do not need to agree to do any particular activity, but neither should you dismiss your partner’s stated preferences out of hand.

 - Listen without interrupting.